A Soldier overcomes her past by flourishing in the Army

 |Downloads:

-This work, A Soldier overcomes her past by flourishing in the Army [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Soldier overcomes her past by flourishing in the Army, by SGT Nickson Schenk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.